 Strengthening SPS system

 The project aims to develop a strategy to strengthen the national SPS system.
 This strategy should be able to support and accompany strategies that seek to develop the country's agricultural exports.

 Comoros has a rudimentary SPS system.
 The country suffers from a lack of technical capacity in both material and human terms.
-The momentum created in the country following the Diagnostic Trade Integration Study (DTIS) and the adoption of the 2011 2014 action plan for the implementation of the Growth and Poverty Reduction Strategy (GPRS) re emphasized the need to restructure the SPS system so as to ensure the success of agricultural export diversification initiatives.
+The momentum created in the country following the Diagnostic Trade Integration Study (DTIS) and the adoption of the 2011-2014 action plan for the implementation of the Growth and Poverty Reduction Strategy (GPRS) re-emphasized the need to restructure the SPS system thus to ensure the success of agricultural export diversification initiatives.